Hochschule für Grafik und Buchkunst Leipzig

 The Hochschule für Grafik und Buchkunst (HGB) or Academy of Fine Arts Leipzig is one of the oldest art schools in Germany, dating back to 1764.

 The academy has four colleges specializing in fine arts, graphic design, photography and new media art with around 500 students.

-It is the home of two notable modern art movements, the so-called Leipzig School and New Leipzig School.
+It is the home of two notable modern-art movements, the so-called Leipzig School and New Leipzig School.

 History

-On 6 February 1764, Prince Francis Xavier of Saxony became the founding administrator of a new painting academy, in the name of his nephew, Prince-Elector Frederick Augustus I of Saxony, who was still a minority.
+On 6 February 1764, Prince Francis Xavier of Saxony became the founding administrator of a new painting academy, in the name of his nephew, Prince-Elector Frederick Augustus I of Saxony, who was still a minor.
 The institution was initially subordinate to the Dresden Academy of Fine Arts.
 The first director was the painter Adam Friedrich Oeser, who remained in this position until his death in 1799.

-The first premises were established in the city center in the autumn of 1764, in the Leipzig Amtshaus, and in the summer of 1765, they moved to the west wing of the current Leipzig Town Hall on Pleissenburg.
+The first premises were established in the city center in the autumn of 1764, in the Leipzig Amtshaus, and in the summer of 1765, it moved to the west wing of the current Leipzig Town Hall on Pleissenburg.
 The following autumn, Goethe, who was interested in painting as well as law, was a student there; Oeser noted him as one of the most gifted students.
 They remained friends.
 Later, the painting school developed and opened up to courses in drawing and architecture.

-Around 1835, the institution officially took the name "Leipzig Academy of Fine Arts" (Akademie der bildenden Künste).
+Around 1835, the institution officially took the name Leipzig Academy of Fine Arts (Akademie der bildenden Künste).
 The director surrounded himself with a professor of architecture and two teachers of freehand drawing.
 The lessons were, at this time, free.

 Between 1863 and 1871, the school was reorganized.
 The architecture department was temporarily abolished.
-The new director, Ludwig Nieper (1826-1906), who served for thirty years, brought about further major structural changes.
-From 1876, the institution was renamed the "Royal Academy of Fine and Applied Arts" (Königliche Kunstakademie und Kunstgewerbeschule).
+The new director, Ludwig Nieper (1826–1906), who served for thirty years, brought about further major structural changes.

+From 1876, the institution was renamed the Royal Academy of Fine and Applied Arts (Königliche Kunstakademie und Kunstgewerbeschule).
 In 1893, a department of creative photography was established, something quite unprecedented at the time.
 Nieper then closed the architectural arts department, and in 1896, the sculpture department.
-He initiated the construction of a new and imposing building on Wächterstrasse, where the academy is currently located.
+He initiated the construction of a new and imposing building on Wächterstrasse in the neighbourhood Musikviertel, where the academy is currently located.